Tudat/tudat/_sources/tutorials/basics/externalLibraries/boostExamples.rst.txt

         .. code-block:: cpp

-            boost::function< Eigen::Vector2d ( const double, const Eigen::Vector2d ) >
+            std::function< Eigen::Vector2d ( const double, const Eigen::Vector2d ) >

         The state derivative is the class method ``computeStateDerivative`` of the Skydiver class, because this is a class method, :class:`bind` is used to create a function pointer to the state-derivative function:

         .. code-block:: cpp

-            boost::function< Eigen::Vector2d ( const double, const Eigen::Vector2d ) > stateDerivativeFunction
+            std::function< Eigen::Vector2d ( const double, const Eigen::Vector2d ) > stateDerivativeFunction
-                = boost::bind( &Skydiver::computeStateDerivative, &testDiver, _1, _2 );
+                = std::bind( &Skydiver::computeStateDerivative, &testDiver, std::placeholders::_1, std::placeholders::_2 );

         where:

-        - ``boost::function< Eigen::Vector2d ( const double, const Eigen::Vector2d ) >`` is the type of stateDerivativeFunction, which describes the form of the function (input: double, Vector2d; output: Vector2d.
+        - ``std::function< Eigen::Vector2d ( const double, const Eigen::Vector2d ) >`` is the type of stateDerivativeFunction, which describes the form of the function (input: double, Vector2d; output: Vector2d.
         - ``stateDerivativeFunction`` is the name of the object.
-        - ``boost::bind( ... )`` is the call to boost::bind that binds the class method of the object testDiver to the object.
+        - ``std::bind( ... )`` is the call to std::bind that binds the class method of the object testDiver to the object.
         - ``&Skydiver::computeStateDerivative`` is the member function of the Skydiver class that is bound (note the use of the ampersand &).
         - ``&testDiver`` is the object that the member function belongs to.
 Note the use of the ampersand &: this is used to pass a pointer to the object and not the object itself.
 Note that you can also pass a shared_ptr.
-        - ``_1`` and ``_2`` specify placeholders.
+        - ``std::placeholders::_1`` and ``std::placeholders::_2`` specify placeholders.
 This is used to route the input arguments such that the input of the function can be provided later-on.
 In this case it specifies that the argument list for the computeStateDerivative function takes two arguments (time, state), and the order in which these arguments are taken.

-        This ``boost::function`` can then be passed to the constructor of the integrator, the integrator is created as follows:
+        This ``std::function`` can then be passed to the constructor of the integrator, the integrator is created as follows:

         .. code-block:: cpp